SamarthBoranna/Minispark/README.md

 problems of distributed computing -- parallel processing, inter-process communication, and fault tolerance.

-In this project, we will built a mini implementation of Spark using threads on a single node.
+In this project, I built a mini implementation of Spark using threads on a single node.
 Spark represents data processing as a directed acyclic graph, where the nodes are intermediate representations of data, known as RDDs, and the edges are transformations upon the data.
-Segments of the graph may be operated on in parallel, and thus a central challenge of this project will be to understand the data model and how it may be mapped to worker threads.
+Segments of the graph may be operated on in parallel, and thus a central challenge of this project was to understand the data model and how it may be mapped to worker threads.